Zimbabwe profile - Timeline

 2009 January - Government allows use of foreign currencies to try stem hyperinflation.

-IMF provides $400 million support as part of G20 agreement to help member states.
+2009 September - IMF provides $400m support as part of G20 agreement to help member states.

-2010 March - New rule forces foreign-owned businesses to sell majority stake to locals.
+2010 March - New "indigenisation" law forces foreign-owned businesses to sell majority stake to locals.

 2010 August - Zimbabwe resumes official diamond sales, amid controversy over reported rights abuses at the Marange diamond fields.

 2013 March - New constitution approved by an overwhelming majority in a referendum.
-Future presidents will be limited to two five-year terms, elections will be held later in the year.
+Future presidents will be limited to two five-year terms.